dumlutimuralp/antrea-packet-walks/part_c/README.md

 - First action is to decrement the TTL ("dec_ttl") since the destination IP of the flow is on another subnet than the one frontend pod is, so this flow is actually a routed flow.

-- Second action is to modify the source MAC address of the flow "mod_dl_src: 4e:99:08:c1:53:be" to the antrea-gw0 interface of Worker 1 node
+- Second action is to modify the source MAC address of the flow "mod_dl_src: 4e:99:08:c1:53:be" (which is the antrea-gw0 interface MAC of Worker 1 node)

-- Third action is to modify the destination MAC address of the flow "mod_dl_dst: aa:bb:cc:dd:ee:ff"
+- Third action is to modify the destination MAC address of the flow "mod_dl_dst: aa:bb:cc:dd:ee:ff" (This MAC address is related to ARP processing and will be explained in [Part D Section 12](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_d)).

 - Fourth action is to set the "NXM_NX_REG1" bit to "0x1" (by load:0x1 in hex, which is 1 in decimal).
 This register represents the OF Port ID which this flow will be sent through.
 "1" is the OF Port ID for the tunnel0 interface (genev_sys_6081 interface on Linux) used for overlay networking between Kubernetes worker nodes.
 The outputs and diagrams shown in [Part A Section 3.4](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_a#34-identifying-ovs-port-ids-of-port-ids) can be reviewed again to see OF Port ID.